fozail-ahmed1/Shadow-Shutter-Studios/README.md

 Shadow Shutter studios is a state-of-art Template photography website.
 Here at Shadow Shutter studios, we help you capture and relive the best memories in your life.

+The live website can be accessed at this link: http://simhac.pythonanywhere.com/

 ## Features

 * The website starts with a Splash Screen and then redirected to the home page which consists of a navbar to navigate from one section to another with an aesthetic background and attractive photos.